Group Leader: Linda Countryman

 Stillwater has been designated a Minnesota GreenStep City since 2018, thanks in part to the efforts of the Sustainable Stillwater GreenStep team.
 The GreenStep program has guidelines to help cities achieve sustainability, resiliency, and a better quality of life for its citizens.

 The GreenStep Group is made up of citizen activists who work with city officials to coordinate zoning laws with the 2040 Comprehensive Plan.
 They pay particular attention to the Plan’s sustainable best practices that address green building, energy efficiency, natural resource conservation, transportation, and much more.

-Please contact Ann or Shelia if you'd like to join the GreenStep Workgroup on one of their current projects.
+Please contact Linda if you'd like to join the GreenStep Workgroup on one of their current projects.

 OUR CURRENT PROJECTS

 If you are interested in working on one of the following projects, please join the GreenStep group meetings.
-The meetings are every second to last Thursday of the month at 6:30 PM at the Stillwater Public Library.
+The meetings are every second to last Thursday of the month at 6:30 PM on ZOOM.

 BIRD CITY PROGRAM